Ron Hines DVM PhD

 Most will check that your puppy’s belly button (umbilicus) has properly healed.
-Checking the open or soft spot at the top of the puppy’s head (the fontanelles) for proper size and an examination of the dog’s tooth bite and palate will follow.
+Checking the open or soft spot at the top of the puppy’s head (the fontanelles) for proper size and an examination of the dog’s teeth, bite and palate will follow.
 Cleft palates are never normal.
 They come in all degrees of severity.
 Most can be corrected surgically.
 Some breeds are prone to severe overbite or under-bite.
 That can require orthodontic treatments later.
 The pup will be checked for fleas and ticks and evidence of tapeworms.
 It should be checked for unstable kneecaps (patella).
 It should be checked visually and with a UV lamp for evidence of ringworm.
 Its ears should be checked for ear mites, infection or other abnormalities.
 Female puppies should be checked for puppy vaginitis – a common, rarely serious, occurrence.
 Any evidence of skin infections warrants treatment.
-A puppy’s heart beat and pulse need to examined.
+A puppy’s heart beat and pulse need to be examined.
 Other than curable anemia due to heavy hookworm or flea infestation, abnormal heart sounds can be a cause of great concern.
 Your vet will palpate the puppy’s abdomen, gauging the size and shape of its kidneys, its bladder and the consistency of its intestines.
 The pup’s eyes will be examined with an ophthalmoscope for defects and its eyelids for proper conformation or misplaced lashes.
 When your vet has told you the findings, ask any questions you may have.

-How Do I Get My Puppy Used to Its New Home ?
+How Do I Get My Puppy Used to Its New Home?

 An 8-12 week-old puppy gets over the loss of its littermates and mother quite quickly.
-All of the family members should take turns playing with and holding the puppy.
+All the family members should take turns playing with and holding the puppy.
 Alternate play times with quiet time in the pen or room you have prepared for it.

 Do not worry if the puppy seems anxious for a few days.
 Observe that it is eating and drinking normally.
 It will probably whimper and wine the first few nights.
 Please try to ignore this and not take the puppy to bed with you.